-textlif - a filter to convert an ASCII file to a LIF text file
+textlif - convert an ASCII file to a LIF text file

-textlif [-r registers] [-l] <LIF filename> < Input file > Output file
+lifutils textlif [-s SIZE] [-l] LIFFILENAME < Input file > Output file

-textlif is a filter which generates a LIF file from a text file.
-The filter reads the text from standard input and writes the LIF file header and the LIF formatted text to standard output.
+textlif generates a LIF file from a text file.
+The program reads the text from standard input or the file specified by the command line paramter INPUTFILE and writes the LIF file header and the LIF formatted text to standard output.
 This file type can be used on the HP-71 (TEXT) or the HP-41 extended Memory or HEPAX file system (ASCII).
-If the file shall be used on a HP-41 the -r option is mandatory.

 -l |